 Once upon a time, there was a band called the Creedence Clearwater Revival.
+They did quite alright for themselves, for a while anyways.

 Known as CCR, these four fellows put nine songs in the Billboard Top 10, five of which were in the Top 2.
 They were inducted into the Rock and Roll Hall of Fame and Rolling Stone named them among the top 100 greatest artists of all time.
 They headlined Woodstock...